Applying for Financial Assistance

 How are loan proceeds paid?

-Under Federal Direct Lending, they are paid directly to a student’s account by the semester.
-The first time you borrow a Federal Direct Loan from TCNJ, you must complete a Master Promissory Note (MPN) and Entrance Loan Counseling (ELC).
+Federal Direct Loan funds are sent directly to the school for payment of their semester bill.
+The first time you borrow a Federal Direct Loan from TCNJ, you must complete a Master Promissory Note (MPN) and Loan Entrance Counseling (LEC).

 What if I have a credit balance on my student account?